AgileRL/AgileRL/docs/llm_finetuning/quantization.rst

 rollout engine each hold their own copy of the (quantized) base on the same GPU and take turns using it (see :ref:`colocated_native_sleep` below).
-Every training step only the small LoRA adapter weights are exported from the trainer and loaded into vLLM (see :class:`~agilerl.utils.algo_utils.VLLMConfig` with ``enable_lora=True``, the default).
+Every training step only the small LoRA adapter weights are exported from the trainer and loaded into vLLM; a colocated engine always serves LoRA, so there is nothing to enable.
 The quantized base weights stay frozen in 4-bit; they are never dequantized, merged, or re-uploaded.
 This keeps the per-step sync cheap.

 .. _colocated_native_sleep: